Monsterpocalypse: Comic

 A four-issue comic book (issues 0 through 3) by Stephan Nilson, Jason Avery, Karl Waller, Rick Bonilla and Marek Oko was published by Desperado Publishing.

 Film adaptations

 In May 2010, DreamWorks announced that it had acquired the rights to a film adaptation of the game.
 The studio had approached Tim Burton for the project.
-On July 19, 2010, it was confirmed that Burton was attached to direct, but the film went unproduced partly due to being similar to another Kaiju film called Pacific Rim directed by Guillermo del Toro.
+On July 19, 2010, it was confirmed that Burton was attached to direct, but the film went unproduced partly due to being similar to another Kaiju film called Pacific Rim, directed by Guillermo del Toro.
+Some elements were used for another DreamWorks film, Ruby Gillman, Teenage Kraken.

 On May 3, 2016, Warner Bros. won the bidding war over film rights of the game, with Fede Álvarez co-writing and directing the film.